-Expand communication with, and outreach to, K-12 schools, especially in relation to career pathways and dual enrollment

-- CHC and K-12 School District need to explore how to expand offerings and work on policies and logistics - Increase outreach to high schools - Encourage more high school students to purposely choose career pathways - CHC needs to visit with Yucaipa/Calamesa SD students prior to their Senior year (instead, see them as early as freshman year). - Encourage high school counselors to be more positive about community colleges - Dual credit opportunities need to expand - Dual enrollment program is amazing, but there is a disconnect on understanding the number of classes required on CHC campus.

-- Current teacher/faculty qualifications for dual enrollment limit opportunities for students' courses - Hire dual enrollment counselors to work more closely with high school students - Outreach to middle schools (with young people who are our future leaders) and encourage students to think about career paths and various paths to get to their career goals, including paths through CHC - More bridges from adult school to CHC for ESL students - Improve CHC's image among students in Redlands Unified School District.

-Expand communication with other post-secondary institutions
+- for their job needs. - Improve connection with local employers to offer opportunities for internships and apprenticeships for students. - Community buy-in and support of CHC students would be helpful (i.e., available student discounts at businesses, etc.). - Expand communication with, and outreach to, K-12 schools, especially in relation to career pathways and dual enrollment. - CHC and K-12 School District need to explore how to expand offerings and work on policies and logistics. - Increase outreach to high schools. - Encourage more high school students to purposely choose career pathways. - CHC needs to visit with Yucaipa/Calimesa SD students prior to their Senior year (instead, see them as early as freshman year). - Encourage high school counselors to be more positive about community colleges. - Dual credit opportunities need to expand. - Dual enrollment program is amazing, but there is a disconnect on understanding the number of classes required on CHC campus. - Current teacher/faculty qualifications for dual enrollment limit opportunities for students' courses. - Hire dual enrollment counselors to work more closely with high school students. - Outreach to middle schools (with young people who are our future leaders) and encourage students to think about career paths and various paths to get to their career goals, including paths through CHC. - More bridges from adult school to CHC for ESL students. - Improve CHC's image among students in Redlands Unified School District. - Expand communication with other postsecondary institutions. - CHC should consider resource sharing with university partners to better serve students (e.g., financial aid services/information). - Articulation agreements are great, but increased resource sharing between CHC and universities is needed.